blended-modeling/beautiful-jekyll/old_publications/output-raw.md

     url:
     year: 2016
   - title: "Greening the Cloud"
-    authors: van den Hoed, Robert and Eric Hoekstra and G. Procaccianti and P. Lago and Paola Grosso and Arie Taal and Kay Grosskop and van Bergen, Esther
+    authors: {van den Hoed}, Robert and Eric Hoekstra and G. Procaccianti and P. Lago and Paola Grosso and Arie Taal and Kay Grosskop and {van Bergen}, Esther
     type: book
     venue: "Amsterdam University of Applied Sciences (AUAS), Publication Series Amsterdam University of Applied Sciences (AUAS), Faculty of Technology"
     doi: